DDMAL/cantus-staticpages/content/activities.md

 # Activities
 ## Publications
 Select publications from our research group
 - Bain, Jennifer, Inga Behrendt, and Katherine Helsen.
 2014.
 “Linienlose Neumen, Neumentrennung und Repräsentation von Neumen mit MEI Schema–Herausforderungen in der Arbeit im Optical Neume Recognition Project (ONRP).”
-In Digitale Rekonstruktionen mittelalterlicher Bibliotheken, edited by Sabine Philippi and Philipp Vanscheidt, 119–32.
+In *Digitale Rekonstruktionen mittelalterlicher Bibliotheken*, edited by Sabine Philippi and Philipp Vanscheidt, 119–32.
 Trierer Beiträge zu den historischen Kulturwissenschaften 12.
 Wiesbaden: Ludwig Reichert.

 - Behrendt, Inga, Jennifer Bain, and Kate Helsen.
 2017.
 “MEI Kodierung Der Frühesten Notation in Linienlosen Neumen.”
-Edited by Hannah Busch, Franz Fischer, and Patrick Sahle.
-Kodikologie Und Paläographie Im Digitalen Zeitalter / Codicology and Paleography in the Digital Age 4:281–96.
+Edited by Hannah Busch, Franz Fischer, and Patrick Sahle. *Kodikologie Und Paläographie Im Digitalen Zeitalter / Codicology and Paleography in the Digital Age* 4:281–96.

 - Burlet, Gregory, Alastair Porter, Andrew Hankinson, and Ichiro Fujinaga.
 2012.
 “Neon.Js: Neume Editor Online.”
-In Proceedings of the 13th International Society for Music Information Retrieval Conference (ISMIR), 121–26.
+In *Proceedings of the 13th International Society for Music Information Retrieval Conference (ISMIR)*, 121–26.
 Porto, Portugal.

 - Haggh-Huglo, Barbara, and Debra Lacoste, eds.
-2013.
-Papers Read at the 15th Meeting of the IMS Study Group ‘Cantus Planus’’, DobogókÅ, Hungary, 2009.
+2013. *Papers Read at the 15th Meeting of the IMS Study Group ‘Cantus Planus’’, DobogókÅ, Hungary, 2009.
 Aug.
-23-39.’
-3 vols.
+23-39.’* 3 vols.
 Lions Bay, BC, Canada: The Institute of Medieval Music.

 - Helsen, Kate, Jennifer Bain, Ichiro Fujinaga, Andrew Hankinson, and Debra Lacoste.
 2014.
-“Optical Music Recognition and Manuscript Chant Sources.”
-Early Music 42:555–58.
+“Optical Music Recognition and Manuscript Chant Sources.” *Early Music* 42:555–58.

 - Helsen, Kate, and Debra Lacoste.
 2011.
-“A Report on the Encoding of Melodic Incipits in the Cantus Database with the Music Font ‘'Volpiano.’”
-Plainsong & Medieval Music 20 (1):51–65.
+“A Report on the Encoding of Melodic Incipits in the Cantus Database with the Music Font ‘'Volpiano.’” *Plainsong & Medieval Music* 20 (1):51–65.

 - Lacoste, Debra.
 2011.
 “The Cantus Database: Mining for Medieval Chant Traditions.”
-In Digital Medievalist.
+In *Digital Medievalist*.
 Vol. 7.
 Barnard College.

 - Lacoste, Debra.
 2013.
 “CANTUS: A Database for Latin Ecclesiastical Chant - Progress Report (2009).”
-In Papers Read at the 15th Meeting of the IMS Study Group “Cantus Planus”, DobogókÅ/Hungary, 2009.
+In *Papers Read at the 15th Meeting of the IMS Study Group “Cantus Planus”, DobogókÅ/Hungary, 2009.
 Aug.
-23-29, 939–43.
+23-29*, 939–43.
 Lions Bay, BC, Canada: The Institute of Medieval Music.

 - Lacoste, Debra, and Jan Koláček.
 2012.
 “Renewal, Revival, Rejuvenation: A New Vision for the Cantus Database.”
-In Cantus Planus: Study Group of the International Musicological Society - Papers Read at the 16th Meeting, Vienna, Austria, 2011, 202–9.
+In *Cantus Planus: Study Group of the International Musicological Society - Papers Read at the 16th Meeting, Vienna, Austria, 2011*, 202–9.
 Vienna: Verlag Brüder Hollinek.

 - Lacoste, Debra, and Jan Koláček.
 2014.
 “CANTUS for Office and Mass: Building an Online Network of Chant Databases.”
-In Cantus Planus: Study Group of the International Musicological Society -- Papers Read at the 18th Meeting, Venice, Italy, 2014.
+In *Cantus Planus: Study Group of the International Musicological Society -- Papers Read at the 18th Meeting, Venice, Italy, 2014*.
 Venice, Italy.

 - Vigliensoni, Gabriel, John Ashley Burgoyne, Andrew Hankinson, and Ichiro Fujinaga.
 2011.
 “Automatic Pitch Detection in Printed Square Notation.”
-In Proceedings of the 12th International Society for Music Information Retrieval Conference (ISMIR), 423–28.
+In *Proceedings of the 12th International Society for Music Information Retrieval Conference (ISMIR)*, 423–28.
 Miami, FL.

 ## Presentations
 - Bain, Jennifer.
 2014.
 “Medieval Musicology in a Digital World: The Optical Neume Recognition Project.”
 Presented at the SSHRC-sponsored Connecting Cultures: Imagining Canada’s Future, Dalhousie University, Halifax, NS, March.